jainvipin/tutorial/README.md

 <awaiting connection>
 ```

 Switch over to `tutorial-node2` window and run a web container and verify the policy.
+In doing so
+please make sure that you enter the IP address of the node discovered above, which in our case was `10.1.2.7`
 ```
 vagrant@tutorial-node2:~$ docker run -itd --name=contiv-web --net=contiv-net alpine /bin/sh
 54108c756699071d527a567f9b5d266284aaf5299b888d75cd19ba1a40a1135a